-Serbia: Gastrans certified as independent gas transmission operator26.
-February 2020. / News Serbia Energy
+Serbia: Gastrans certified as independent gas transmission operator, News Serbia Energy

 Serbian Energy Agency (AERS) has certified local company Gastrans, majority owned by Russian Gazprom, as an independent natural gas transmission operator.